-The list for each post will be provided to the Association electronically and/or hardcopy.
-Any vacancy filled by a leave replacement teacher (that is not being held for a unit member returning from leave of absence) after October 31 shall be posted during the following February or May posting period.
-Site selections shall be made within thirty (30) calendar days of the date that site administrators are provided with the names of eligible bidders by Human

-Resource Services Division, Certificated.
-In cases where site selections are not made within the established timelines, the Human Resource Services Division, Certificated will assign qualified unit members according to seniority.
+The list for the May Post will be provided to the Association electronically and/or hardcopy.
+Any vacancy filled by a leave replacement teacher (that is not being held for a unit member returning from leave of absence) after October 31 shall be posted during the following May posting period.
+Site selections shall be made within thirty (30) calendar days of the date that site administrators are provided with the names of eligible bidders by Human Resource Services Division.
+In cases where site selections are not made within the established timelines, the Human Resource Services Division will assign qualified unit members according to seniority.